 Emergency blue lights, surveillance cameras and campus lighting

-Code-blue emergency phones are located throughout the Lawrenceville and Princeton campuses, providing direct connection to the Department of Public Safety in the case of an emergency or when immediate assistance is required.
+Code-blue emergency phones are located throughout the Lawrenceville campus, providing direct connection to the Department of Public Safety in the case of an emergency or when immediate assistance is required.
 Surveillance cameras record activity in the majority of campus parking lots and other public areas.

 Sodium vapor lights, designed to enhance visibility, illuminate all parking areas, buildings and walkways.
 The Department of Public Safety conducts routine campus lighting surveys which are forwarded to Facilities Management for needed repairs/replacement.
-Members of the University community are encouraged to report any lighting deficiencies on the Lawrenceville campus to Facilities Management at (609)-896-5080 and on the Princeton campus at (609)-921-7100, ext.
-8272.
+Members of the University community are encouraged to report any lighting deficiencies to Facilities Management at (609)-896-5080.

 The Department of Public Safety is responsible, along with the Offices of Residence Life and Community Standards, for the enforcement of the Student Code of Social Conduct, which includes the alcohol and drug polices and the University’s Anti-Harassment and Non-Discrimination Policy.